c2FmZQ/c2FmZQ/README.md

    Share:
      change-permissions, chmod  Change the permissions on a shared directory (album). contacts                   List contacts.
-     leave                      Remove a directory that is shared with us. remove-member              Remove members from a directory (album). share                      Share a directory (album) with other people. unshare                    Stop sharing a directory (album).
+     leave                      Remove a directory (album) that is shared with us. remove-member              Remove members from a directory (album). share                      Share a directory (album) with other people. unshare                    Stop sharing a directory (album).
    Sync:
-     download, pull   Download files that aren't already downloaded. free             Remove local files that are backed up. sync             Send changes to remote server.
+     download, pull   Download a local copy of encrypted files. free             Remove the local copy of encrypted files that are backed up. sync             Upload changes to remote server.
      updates, update  Pull metadata updates from remote server.

 GLOBAL OPTIONS:
-   --data-dir DIR, -d DIR     Save the data in DIR [$C2FMZQ_DATADIR] --verbose value, -v value  The level of logging verbosity: 1:Error 2:Info 3:Debug (default: 2 (info)) --passphrase-file FILE     Read the database passphrase from FILE. [$C2FMZQ_PASSPHRASE_FILE] --server value             The API server base URL. [$C2FMZQ_API_SERVER]
+   --data-dir DIR, -d DIR     Save the data in DIR (default: "$HOME/.config/.c2FmZQ") [$C2FMZQ_DATADIR] --verbose value, -v value  The level of logging verbosity: 1:Error 2:Info 3:Debug (default: 2 (info)) --passphrase-file FILE     Read the database passphrase from FILE. [$C2FMZQ_PASSPHRASE_FILE] --server value             The API server base URL. [$C2FMZQ_API_SERVER]